 What most people are looking for is happiness, and I don’t just mean any kind of happiness.
 I mean Eudaemonia, as Aristotle called it.
-That is the kind of happiness that comes from the satisfaction of a job well done, from reaping the rewards of tough choices and seeing the long-term fruit of your labor.
+That is the kind of joy that comes from the satisfaction of a job well done, from reaping the rewards of tough choices and seeing the long-term fruit of your labor.
 It is human flourishing when people fully develop their abilities and use them to do good.
-It is the glorious feeling of accomplishment.
+It is a glorious feeling of accomplishment.
 And, it takes courage to be happy.

 The upper right hand is where Eudaemonia lives.
 We can only experience this reality by making decisions that honor our values while at the same time taking full responsibility for the consequences of those decisions on the people around us.
-To experience Eudaemonia, we have to take time to understand what our own values are – and how they may differ from the values we inherited from family and society while growing up.
+To experience Eudaemonia, we have to take time to understand what our values are – and how they may differ from the values we inherited from family and society while growing up.
 We have to live those values and take care of ourselves and be aware of how that impacts the people around us.
 That is, we have to be willing to face the consequences of the choices we make.
-If we live our lives for other people who won’t be happy and if we live our lives only for ourselves, we won’t be happy either.
-We will be in an endless loop that is disconnected from ourself and from others.
-True connection is only possible if we are feeling whole, energised, with passion and purpose.
+If we live our lives for other people who won’t be happy and if we live our lives only for ourselves, we won’t be satisfied either.
+We will be in an endless loop that is disconnected from yourself and others.
+Real connection is only possible if we are feeling whole, energized, with passion and purpose.
 Do you dare to be happy?

 Do you need to start discovering and paying attention to your own values more or do you need to start looking in the mirror and take responsibility for your life?
-Or both??

 This is an opportunity to ask yourself what you truly want.

 So many people stay in the same job for decades not because they love it, but because it is stable.
-But of course the reality is that stability is just an illusion.
+But of course, the reality is that stability is just an illusion.
 It is a concept more than a possibility.
 If your job were gone tomorrow, what direction would you even take?
 Would you know where to go?
 If your relationship disappeared, would you still feel happy about the rest of your life?
 Or have you been making choices to please your partner?